-The Fieldwork Report should consist of the following elements:
+The Fieldwork Report can consist of the following elements:

-The Fieldwork Report will be written in block three of year two ultimately, and needs to be approved by the thesis supervisor.
-To this purpose the thesis supervisor fills out the grade sheet for the fieldwork, not with a grade, but simply a stamp of completion (an A.V.V. = aan voorwaarden voldaan).
+The Fieldwork Report will be written in block three of year two, and needs to be approved by the thesis supervisor.
+To this purpose the thesis supervisor fills out the grade sheet for the fieldwork, not with a grade, but with a stamp of completion (an A.V.V. = aan voorwaarden voldaan).
 The grade sheet needs to be signed by the thesis supervisor and sent to email@example.com.